Oppenberg/teamproject/README.md

 - <docker build -t linpack> this will create an image called linpack that will run the benchmark
 - <docker run -ti --privileged linpack> this will run the benchmark

+Completed Today:
+- this benchmark is one step close to compleation, I have created two docker files that will be executed whe you run the docker.sh script. the docker.sh script will first ask you 1 or 2 cores (do ./docker.sh 1) then it will create a docker image from your choice of core, then run the benchmark with those cores attached, after compeation (2hr avg) it will delete itself.
+I have implementd a script called runAll.sh that will run docker.sh 1 and 2 core, and both 1 and 2 core linux benchmarks (avg run time of all 6hr).

 Running the docker image of the benchmark seems to require double the time compared to local linus runtime and it looks like it took a preformacne hit.
 ![image](https://user-images.githubusercontent.com/46765712/115619748-4894d280-a2c2-11eb-8c93-6ece7b9b81f5.png)